khorwei01/reinforcement/README.md

 Agent is given option quoted with range of strike in the market quote (with same tenor).

-q_table seperate into two, replicate wither a long position or a short position.
+q_table seperate into two, replicate either a long position or a short position.

 Conclusion: Agent can replicate a long or short position exactly as Put-call parity stated.